cardano-foundation/CIPs/CIP-0072/README.md

 *`rootHash`*: The hash of the metadata entire tree object.
 This hash is used by clients to verify the integrity of the metadata tree object.
 When reading a metadata tree object, the client should calculate the hash of the object and compare it with the `rootHash` property.
 If the two hashes don't match, the client should discard the object.
 The metadata tree object is a JSON object that contains the dApp's metadata.
 The metadata tree object is described in the next section.

 This hash is calculated by taking the entire metadata tree object, ordering the keys in the object alphanumerically, and then hashing the resulting JSON string using the blake2b-256 hashing algorithm.
 The hash is encoded as a hex string.

+*`metadata`*: An array of links to the dApp's metadata.
+The metadata is a JSON object that contains the dApp's metadata.

 *`signature`*: The signature of the certificate.
 The signature is done over the blake2b hash of the certificate.
 The client should use the public key to verify the signature of the certificate.